lupyuen/lupyuen.github.io/src/tcc.md

 - And TCC produces a __RISC-V Binary__ that runs OK

-  (After fixing the RISC-V Assembly)
+  (After some fiddling of RISC-V Assembly)

 _Why are we doing this?_